NeotokyoRebuild/neo/CONTRIBUTING.md

 To be safe and avoid problems with VAC, it's recommended to add a [-insecure](https://developer.valvesoftware.com/wiki/Command_Line_Options) launch flag before attaching your debugger.

 #### VS2022 + CMake (Windows)
 In the CMake Target View, right-click "client (shared library)" and click on "Add Debug Configuration".
-This should show a json file.
-If this doesn't work, try to instead view the main CMakeLists.txt file in the *Folder View*, and choose the corresponding "Add Debug Configuration" menu option from there, instead.
+This should generate the `src/.vs/launch.vs.json` config file.

-Then, make sure it's similar to this (changing the game path to where you have it):
+Modify the config to your liking; example is provided below:

 ```
 {